 Over the counter H2-receptor antagonist

 In the UK, ranitidine it the only H2-receptor antagonist available over the counter.
 Over the counter ranitidine is available in different brands with Zantac being most popular.
 Most large pharmacy chains (Lloyds, Boots) and supermarkets (Tesco, Asda) sell their version of ranitidine.
 All ranitidine products available for the public to buy contains 75mg of ranitidine per tablet.
+Ranitidine and Zantac most likely will not be available over the counter in the nearest future, due to safety issues as highlighted by a number or recalls for this drug.

 Over the counter Proton Pump Inhibitors as an alternative to ranitidine